What Does Voting Have to Do with Ending Hunger?

 Around the world, women are more likely to experience hunger than men and earn less than men for doing the same job.
 This is also true of people within a community who are marginalized because of their race or ethnicity.
 The U.S. can combat inequality through education, assistance for gender programs, addressing sexual violence and hate crimes, and more.

 The United States has long been a leader in addressing hunger.
-In just two generations, for example, the world made amazing progress against hunger.
+In just two generations, we’ve seen the world make amazing progress against hunger.
 In 1960, one in three people was hungry.
-Today, chronic hunger affects one in every eight or nine people.
-Much of this progress is due to the passion and commitment of U.S. leaders who gave their voices, their platforms, and their votes to key policies.
+Today, chronic hunger affects one in every 13 people.
+Much of this progress is due to the passion and commitment of advocates who gave their voices, and U.S. leaders who used their platforms and their votes to advance key policies.

-Many notable politicians have tirelessly pushed for programs and policies to reduce hunger.
+Many notable political leaders have tirelessly pushed for programs and policies to reduce hunger.
 For example:

 • In the first-ever televised presidential address, President Truman talked about fighting hunger in countries still recovering from World War II.